Olly Cracknell: International career

 Cracknell was born and raised in Leeds but qualifies for both England through place of birth and Wales due to his Welsh grandfather from Llanelli.

 Cracknell represented Wales U20 during the 2014 Six Nations Under 20s Championship.
 Later that year he was a member of the Wales side that finished seventh at the 2014 IRB Junior World Championship.

 In January 2017, Cracknell was included in Wales’ senior squad for the 2017 Six Nations Championship but was not capped during the tournament.

+Cracknell was named in the squad for the 2026 Six Nations by Steve Tandy.